Purii/react-native-approach-deviceorientation/README.md

 Detect a device orientation change in react-native isn’t as complicated as you might think.
 All you need is already on board, no third-party components are needed.
 This works for **every platform**, which is supported by React Native, out of the box.

 ### Event: `onLayout`
 Each View-Component supports an event called `onLayout` (https://facebook.github.io/react-native/docs/view.html#onlayout).
-This event is triggered every time the layout of the specific component changes.
-The root View would be a good component, to listen for orientation changes, since its layout will be always be affected.
+This event is triggered every time the layout of a specific component changes.
+The obvious View to listen for orientation change might be the root View, since its layout will definitly be affected by such a change.
 *Of course, only if mulitple layouts are [enabled](https://developer.apple.com/library/ios/technotes/tn2244/_index.html), like landscape and portrait.*

 ### Api: `Dimensions`
-[The Dimensons Api](https://facebook.github.io/react-native/docs/dimensions.html#content) allows you to get the current dimensions of your app.
-Through this api it is possible to get the dimensions of `window`.
-Important is, that the result will always be the same, no matter in which orientation the device is.
-It delivery just the dimension of the application’s window.
+[The Dimensons Api](https://facebook.github.io/react-native/docs/dimensions.html#content) provides you with current dimensions of your app.
+It is also possible to get the dimensions of `window` directly.
+Important is, that the result will always be the same, no matter in which orientation the device is. `Dimensions.get('window');` will always return the dimensions of the application’s window.

 ## Detect device orientation change
-To recognize an orientation change, we use both, `onLayout` and `Dimensions`.
+To recognize an orientation change, we combine `onLayout` and `Dimensions`.
 Because the dimensions of `window` are always the same, we are able to compare its values with those of the root View, which we get through `onLayout`.
 The rest is simple math.
-If the width of the View is wider than the width of `window`, the app is in landscape mode.
+Is the width of the View wider than the width of `window`, then the app is in landscape mode.

 ```javascript
 ...